18F/handbook/pages/18f/chapters/design.md

 said, there are recurring weekly meetings and commitments we all have on our calendars.

-- **Wednesdays:** every other week for 45 minutes at 2:30pm ET (11:30am PT)
+- **Wednesdays:** Every other week for 30-45 minutes at 2pm ET (11am PT)
   design team huddle.
 The whole team meets to discuss project status, policy updates, and general design-specific news.
-Our huddles typically follow the same format: the Design Director provides general announcements.
+Our huddles typically follow the same format: We start with an intro question for everyone to answer, welcome new teammates, and get chapter and organizational updates.
 The rest of the huddle features a presentation or conversation about a topic of current interest to the team.
-Past topics have included: how other chapters work, our collaborative work practices, and recent organizational changes within 18F or TTS.
+Past topics have included: project share-outs, an overview of the Paperwork Reduction Act, and discussion around common challenges.
+- **Once a week/Every two weeks:** Meet with your discipline team.
-- **Once a week/Every two weeks:** meet with your supervisor.
+- **Once a week/Every two weeks:** Meet with your supervisor.
 You’ll have a short check-in with your supervisor at a time that’s convenient for both of you.
   The purpose of this meeting is both administrative and personal.
 It’s how the team leadership keeps on top of project timelines and activities to coordinate resourcing.
 It’s also a time to talk through any project concerns, figure out how to wrangle the federal bureaucracy, and talk about how to make 18F work better for you.
-- **Once a week:** meet with your critique group.
+- **Once a week/Every two weeks:** Meet with your critique group.
 Crit groups discuss creative questions and share work.
 We re-form the groups periodically so we have opportunities to learn from the whole group.